How to Convert MBR to GPT or GPT to MBR Without Data Loss?

 4. Method 4: How to Convert the MBR partition to GPT during Windows installation?

-How to Convert MBR to GPT Windows 8 and in windows 7?
+How to Convert MBR to GPT Windows 8 and Windows 7?

 How to Convert GPT to MBR or (MBR to GPT) in Windows 11 and Windows 10?